garbalau-github/mern-goal-setter/README.md

 # mern-goal-setter

-Goal Setter made with help of React on front-end and Node.js with Express on back-end.
+Goal Setter application made with React on FE side and Node together with Express on BE side.

 Also provided with REST-API and usage of JWT